 Overview: Bioprospecting the deep-sea sponge microbiome to identify and isolate novel antimicrobial compounds.
 Techniques include classical microbiology testing, novel culturing techniques (E.g. iChip), 16S metagenomic analysis, genome assembly and subsequent genome mining.

-Expertise required: Marine culturing expertise, TAR cloning understanding, expression in streptomyces, Large scale fermentation, small molecule isolation and novel bacteria characterisation and taxonomy.
+Expertise required: Marine culturing expertise, TAR cloning understanding, expression in Streptomyces, large scale fermentation, small molecule isolation and novel bacteria characterisation and taxonomy.

 Expertise offered: Chemical compound isolation and characterisation, bacterial genome assembly, bacterial genome mining, culturing deep sea bacteria with focus on actinomycetes, one strain many active compounds testing, 16S community analysis (Qiime2).

-Issues: Translating preliminary agar ‘hits’ to isolation of small molecules in a liquid culture.
+Bottlenecks: Translating preliminary agar ‘hits’ to isolation of small molecules in a liquid culture.
 Category 2 space for culturing attempts.
 Novel bacteria taxonomy and characterisation.

 Keywords: Deep-sea bacteria, sponge microbiome, natural product discovery, marine actinomycetes, genome mining, 16S metagenomics, marine natural products.